-6 Ways to Celebrate Mother's Day If Your Mom Has Passed
+6 Ways to Celebrate Mother's Day After Your Mom Has Passed Away

 When you've lost your mom, Mother's Day is a tough day—and scrolling through the brunch-filled posts and heartfelt homages on Facebook and Instagram can make you feel even worse.
 And this year, more and more people will be feeling the pain, as they celebrate their first Mother's Day without their mom.